-NIKOLA TESLA & FREE WIRELESS ENERGY
+NIKOLA TESLA & FREE ENERGY

-Around 1891, Tesla invented the Tesla Coil, a global wireless-transmission tower used to produce high voltage, low current, high frequency alternating current electricity.
+Around 1891, he invented the Tesla Coil, a global wireless-transmission tower that produced high voltage, high frequency, alternating current electricity.
 He knew his invention could be used to provide free wireless energy and communication to the world, so he began building his 185 foot transmitter tower in Long Island, New York and another in Colorado Springs, Colorado.
 J.P.
-Morgan funded the venture until he realized he would make no profit.
+Morgan funded the venture, until he realized he would make no profit.

-Nikola Tesla ended up in financial debt and passed away alone in a New York City hotel.
-Much of his work was confescated and he never did receive the credit he deserved.
-His idea of a World Power System, that powered the world for free.
+Nikola Tesla ended up with empty stock certificates and passed away alone in a New York City hotel.
+Much of his work was confiscated and he never did receive the credit he deserved, until now.
+People are starting to wake up to the genius of this man and his idea of a system, that could power the world for free.